-Bring the bent middle fingers of both "5" hands upward and outward from the middle of the chestoward the shoulders. toward the shoulders.
+Bring the bent middle fingers of both "5" hands upward and outward from the middle of the ches toward the shoulders.

 Hint: This is the sign "thrill."
 It's used when you approach someone and you want to know what she is doing.